Ngorongoro Conservation Area

 The conservation area covers 8288 sq km, embracing the eastern half of the Serengeti Plains, highland plateaus, volcanic mountains, craters, and gorges, and is home to Ngorongoro Crater – the breathing central attraction.

-The Ngorongoro Crater attracts a quite jaw-dropping amount of visitors each year thanks to its great wildlife viewing opportunities and genuinely mind-blowing environment.
-You can be fully assured that there is nowhere quite like the Ngorongoro crater!
-Being a Tanzania top destination, you can not go wrong in choosing Ngorongoro Crater as part of either Kenya and Tanzania Safaris or your Wildebeest Migration Safaris.
+The Ngorongoro Crater attracts quite a jaw-dropping amount of visitors each year thanks to its great wildlife viewing opportunities and genuinely mind-blowing environment.
+You can be fully assured that there is nowhere quite like the Ngorongoro Crater!
+Being a top destination, you can not go wrong in choosing Ngorongoro Crater as part of either Kenya and Tanzania Safaris or your Wildebeest Migration Safaris.

 The crater floor consists of several different habitats that include grassland, swamps, forests, and Lake Makat (Maasai for ‘salt’) – a central soda lake filled by the Munge River.
 All these various environments attract wildlife to drink, wallow, graze, hide, or climb.